COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

-There were nearly 400 newly confirmed COVID-19 cases on Long Island as the positive infection rate saw a slight uptick, according to data released Tuesday, Nov.
-3.
+There were less than 200 newly confirmed COVID-19 cases on Long Island as the positive infection dropped back to near 1 percent, according to data released Wednesday, Nov.
+4.

 In the past week, Long Island has seen a slight uptick in its positive infection rate in those tested.
 The latest data from the state Department of Health: